Avwaveaf/FleetifyReport/README.md

 The app is organized using **Clean Architecture** principles:

 - **Core**: Contains base DI setup, network communication (Retrofit), data sources, domain logic (use cases), and utility classes.
-- **Features**: Each feature is organized in its own module with a focus on encapsulation and separation of concerns.
+- **Features**: Each feature is organized in its own package with a focus on encapsulation and separation of concerns.
 Features include report creation, listing, searching, etc.

 ## Setup Instructions